getcursor/cursor/README.md

 - "Heal" your repository when you're halfway through a refactor
 - Allow you to code by editing a "pseudocode" version of your codebase

-If you're excited about working on this future, reach out to hiring@cursor.so

 ## Development

 We welcome PRs :) To get started: